nais/doc/docs/security/auth/idporten/sidecar.md

 [OpenID Connect Authorization Code Flow as specified by ID-porten](https://docs.digdir.no/oidc_guide_idporten.html).

 If the user successfully completed the login flow, a session is established with the sidecar.
-All requests that are forwarded to the application container will now contain an `Authorization` header with the user's `access_token` from ID-porten:
+All requests that are forwarded to the application container will now contain an `Authorization` header with the user's `access_token` from ID-porten, in addition to an `X-Wonderwall-ID-Token` header which contains the `id_token`.

 ```
 Authorization: Bearer JWT_ACCESS_TOKEN
-X-Pwned-By: wonderwall
+X-Wonderwall-ID-Token: JWT_ID_TOKEN
 ```

 Only the `id_token` acquired from this flow is validated and verified by the sidecar in accordance with the